Barlaam and Josaphat: History

-The story of Barlaam and Josaphat is a Christianized and later version of the story of Siddhartha Gautama, who became the Buddha.
 The tale derives from a second to fourth century Sanskrit Mahayana Buddhist text, via a Manichaean version, then the Arabic Kitāb Bilawhar wa-Būd̠āsaf (Book of Bilawhar and Budhasaf), current in Baghdad in the eighth century, from where it entered into Middle Eastern Christian circles before appearing in European versions.

 The first Christianized adaptation was the Georgian epic Balavariani dating back to the 10th century.
 A Georgian monk, Euthymius of Athos, translated the story into Greek, some time before he died in an accident while visiting Constantinople in 1028.
 There the Greek adaptation was translated into Latin in 1048 and soon became well known in Western Europe as Barlaam and Josaphat.
-The Greek legend of "Barlaam and Ioasaph" is sometimes attributed to the 8th century John of Damascus, but F. C. Conybeare argued it was transcribed by Euthymius in the 11th century.
+The Greek legend of "Barlaam and Ioasaph" was sometimes attributed to the 8th-century John of Damascus and was thought to be an original composition of his in 18th- and 19th-century scholarship.
+The idea of the legend originating from Byzantine Greek was refuted by scholars F. C. Conybeare and Paul Peeters, who showed the Georgian, Arabic, and Sanskrit origins of the work.

 The story of Barlaam and Josaphat was popular in the Middle Ages, appearing in such works as the Golden Legend, and a scene there involving three caskets eventually appeared, via Caxton's English translation of a Latin version, in Shakespeare's "The Merchant of Venice".
 The poet Chardri produced an Anglo-Norman version, La vie de seint Josaphaz, in the 13th century.
-The story of Josaphat and Barlaam also occupies a great part of book xv of the Speculum Historiale (Mirror of History) by the 13th century French encyclopedist Vincent of Beauvais.
+The story of Josaphat and Barlaam also occupies a great part of book xv of the Speculum Historiale (Mirror of History) by the 13th-century French encyclopedist Vincent of Beauvais.

-One of the Marco Polo manuscripts notes the remarkable similarity between the tale of "Sakyamuni Burkham" (the name that Polo uses for the Buddha) and St. Josaphat, apparently unaware of the origins of the Josaphat story.
+One of the Marco Polo manuscripts notes the remarkable similarity between the tale of "Sergamoni Borcan" (i.e. Sakyamuni Burkhan; the name that Polo recorded the Mongols using for the Buddha) and St. Josaphat, apparently unaware of the origins of the Josaphat story.

 Two Middle High German versions were produced: one, the "Laubacher Barlaam", by Bishop Otto II of Freising and another, Barlaam und Josaphat, a romance in verse, by Rudolf von Ems.
 The latter was described as "perhaps the flower of religious literary creativity in the German Middle Ages" by Heinrich Heine.

-In the 16th century, the story of Josaphat was re-told as a defence of monastic life during the Protestant Reformation and of free will against Protestant doctrines regarding predestination.
+In the 16th century, the story of Josaphat was retold as a defence of monastic life during the Protestant Reformation and of free will against Protestant doctrines regarding predestination.